-1 "Time scale in decision: The Case Investigator should, other than in exceptional circumstances, complete the investigation within four weeks of appointment and submit their report to the Case Manager within a further five working days."

-You have touched on the difficulty around that already, and I want to explore that again in greater detail as we go on.

-11 Just in terms of the Case Manager's role, that's 12 Dr. Khan, did he at any point suggest to you any 13 methodology or assistance that could be brought to bear 14 to move this matter on quicker or more efficiently?
+1 "Time scale in decision: The Case Investigator should, 2 other than in exceptional circumstances, complete the 3 investigation within four weeks of appointment and 4 submit their report to the Case Manager within 5 a further five working days."
+11:08 6 7 You have touched on the difficulty around that already, 8 and I want to explore that again in greater detail as 9 we go on.
+10 11:08 11 Just in terms of the Case Manager's role, that's 12 Dr. Khan, did he at any point suggest to you any 13 methodology or assistance that could be brought to bear 14 to move this matter on quicker or more efficiently?
 15 I know that he was kept in the loop in terms of the 11:08 16 timeframe and he asked questions about the timeframe.
 17 My question is more specific: Did he make any 18 suggestion to you in terms of how this ought to be 19 progressed?

-20 No, Dr. Khan did not.
-I think, in terms of time span, Α. 11:09 there was discussion with Dr. Khan about some of the 21 22 things that were taking longer.
-For example, the numbers of triage, those numbers were already 23 24 identified by the time my investigation started.
-25 However, the lookback in terms of their notes and 11.09 records that were brought back from Mr. O'Brien's 26 27 house, that was taking a lot of time for the consultant I did inquire through Mrs. Hynds whether 28 urologists.
-29 additionality could be used to try and get through that process a bit quicker, but Dr. Khan didn't make any specific suggestions.
-I think he shared that, I believe he shared that suggestion but I am not sure about that.
+20 Α. No, Dr. Khan did not.
+I think, in terms of time span, 11:09 21 there was discussion with Dr. Khan about some of the 22 things that were taking longer.
+For example, the 23 numbers of triage, those numbers were already 24 identified by the time my investigation started.
+25 However, the lookback in terms of their notes and 11:09 26 records that were brought back from Mr. O'Brien's 27 house, that was taking a lot of time for the consultant 28 urologists.
+I did inquire through Mrs. Hynds whether 29 additionality could be used to try and get through that

-5 44 Q. If we just scroll back, I just want to underscore an issue that we will come back to later.
+1 process a bit quicker, but Dr. Khan didn't make any 2 specific suggestions.
+I think he shared that, I 3 believe he shared that suggestion but I am not sure 4 about that.
+5 44 Q. If we just scroll back, I just want to underscore an 11:10 6 issue that we will come back to later.
 If we go back 7 to paragraph 35.
-You will note that it says halfway 8 down that paragraph:

-"The practitioner must be given the opportunity to see 10 11.10 11 any correspondence relating to the case, together with 12 a list of the people whom the Case Investigator will 13 The practitioner must also be afforded the interview.
-14 opportunity to put their view of events to the Case 15 Investigator and given the opportunity to be 11:10 16 accompanied."

-Again, in due course we will look at how that played out during this investigation, and in particular the fact that you, when you first interviewed Mr. O'Brien, he hadn't been provided with any witness statements; isn't that correct?
+You will note that it says halfway 8 down that paragraph: 9 10 "The practitioner must be given the opportunity to see 11:10 11 any correspondence relating to the case, together with 12 a list of the people whom the Case Investigator will 13 interview.
+The practitioner must also be afforded the 14 opportunity to put their view of events to the Case 15 Investigator and given the opportunity to be 11:10 16 accompani ed. " 17 18 Again, in due course we will look at how that played 19 out during this investigation, and in particular the 20 fact that you, when you first interviewed Mr. O'Brien, 11:11 21 he hadn't been provided with any witness statements; 22 isn't that correct?
+23 Α. Yes.
+Yes, that is correct.
+However, we had a lot of 24 discussion about the timing of interviewing 25 Mr. O'Brien; Mrs. Hynds and I did.
+Maintaining High 11:11 26 Professional Standards actually suggests that the 27 subject of the investigation should be interviewed 28 first.
+I knew that, I was aware of that.
+Having had 29 sight of a lot of the documentation from prior to my